 Preheat oven to 200°C.

-Make mixture from flour and water.
+Make a mixture of flour and water.
 Snip a corner of a plastic bag and spoon in mixture.

 Pipe crosses over the buns.